joeylmaalouf/focs-assignments/day15/day15.md

 Does this property hold for any of the three-internal-node trees?
 Which ones?
 Which ones are NOT almost-balanced?
 (We call these unbalanced.)

-It holds for d, but not for a, b, or c.
+It holds for 4d, but not for 3, 4a, 4b, or 4c.

 ## IV.
 Maintaining balance